wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 If the  WHIP resource does not support the PATCH method for any purpose, it MUST return a "501 Not Implemented" response, as described in {{!RFC9110}} section 6.6.2.

 As the HTTP PATCH request sent by a WHIP client may be received out-of-order by the WHIP resource, the WHIP resource MUST generate a unique strong entity-tag identifying the ICE session as per {{!RFC9110}} section 2.3.
-The initial value of the entity-tag identifying the initial ICE session MUST be returned in an ETag header field in the "201 response" to the initial POST request to the WHIP endpoint.
+The initial value of the entity-tag identifying the initial ICE session MUST be returned in an ETag header field in the "201 Created" response to the initial POST request to the WHIP endpoint.
 It MUST also be returned in the "200 OK" of any PATCH request that triggers an ICE restart.
 Note that including the ETag in the original "201 Created" response is only REQUIRED if the WHIP resource supports ICE restarts and OPTIONAL otherwise.

 A WHIP client sending a PATCH request for performing trickle ICE MUST include an "If-Match" header field with the latest known entity-tag as per {{!RFC9110}} section 3.1.
 When the PATCH request is received by the WHIP resource, it MUST compare the indicated entity-tag value with the current entity-tag of the resource as per {{!RFC9110}} section 3.1 and return a "412 Precondition Failed" response if they do not match.